emilioPonceAlvarado16/Interview_test/README.md

 ## Overview of the solution.

-Let's show an example of the input and output of this program.
+Lets show an example of the input and output of this program.

 INPUT<br />
 RENE=MO10:00-12:00,TU10:00-12:00,TH01:00-03:00,SA14:00-18:00,SU20:00- 21:00<br />